 - Shoulder capsulorrhaphy

 - Rotator cuff, labrum, and glenohumeral joint debridement

 - Biceps tenodesis

 Shoulder replacement surgery and other similarly complex procedures are not currently available using minimally invasive shoulder arthroscopy and must be done with an open surgical approach.

 In order to determine if shoulder arthroscopy is the right treatment for you, schedule a consultation at Gotham City Orthopedics.
-During your appointment, our orthopedic doctors will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports, and discuss your treatment options.
+During your appointment, our orthopedic shoulder specialists will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports, and discuss your treatment options.
 At Gotham City Orthopedics, our primary concern is delivering relief with the least invasive techniques possible.

 Arthroscopic Shoulder Surgery Procedure

-Shoulder arthroscopy is a procedure that takes about an hour, depending on the condition found and the time required to perform an effective treatment.
-First, the orthopedic surgeon will create small buttonhole incisions for the arthroscope.
+Minimally invasive shoulder arthroscopy is a procedure that takes about an hour, depending on the condition found and the time required to perform an effective treatment.
+First, your orthopedic shoulder surgeon will create small buttonhole incisions for the arthroscope.
 Once the instrument is ready, saline solution is flushed into the shoulder region to gently separate the joint and make the area visible to the physician.
-Using the projected image on his monitor, your specialist will guide the arthroscope to assess your shoulder condition and perform the necessary surgery.
+Using the projected image on his monitor, your shoulder specialist will guide the arthroscope to assess your shoulder condition and perform the necessary surgery.

 What to Expect After the Shoulder Arthroscopy

 If your doctor has recommended a shoulder arthroscopy or if you have been experiencing discomfort in your upper arm and shoulder, contact Gotham City Orthopedics today.
 We can help you live without the distracting and debilitating pain in your shoulder.
-Visit our sports medicine specialists in New York and New Jersey to learn more.
+Visit our orthopedic shoulder specialists in New York and New Jersey to learn more.